Doctor

 Dr. Kasem Chaiklongkit

-After completing your medical degree from the Faculty of Medicine, Chiang Mai University, Dr. Kasem pursued further studies in the field of bones and joints at the Police Hospital, and continued to earn a doctoral degree in Sport Science from Burapha University.
-You spoke about your experiences during your studies, saying…
+After earning his medical degree from the Faculty of Medicine, Chiang Mai University, Dr. Kasem pursued advanced training in orthopedics (bone and joint medicine) at the Police Hospital.
+He later continued his academic journey by obtaining a doctoral degree in Sport Science from Burapha University.
+Reflecting on his educational experiences, Dr. Kasem shared:

-You also had the opportunity to study and observe bone and joint-related work directly in countries such as England, Germany, and Austria, as well as sports science in the Netherlands.
-You believe that gaining knowledge from medical practices in other countries enhances expertise and improves treatment capabilities.
+Dr. Kasem has had the opportunity to study and observe orthopedic practices firsthand in England, Germany, and Austria, as well as sports science programs in the Netherlands.
+He believes that exposure to international medical systems enhances clinical expertise and broadens treatment perspectives, ultimately benefiting patient care.

-“There was once a young athlete, a promising provincial runner, with the potential to compete at the national level.
-This patient had an injury, and while running, they experienced severe back pain, hinting at a possible spinal cushion problem.
-However, after detailed analysis, the doctor found that the real issue was the muscle imbalance between the left and right sides.
-When running at high speeds, this imbalance caused pain and injuries.”
+“There was a young athlete—a promising provincial runner with the potential to compete at the national level—who came in with severe back pain during running.
+Initially, it appeared to be a spinal disc issue.
+However, after a detailed assessment, I discovered that the underlying cause was muscle imbalance between the left and right sides of the body.
+At high running speeds, this imbalance led to pain and injury.”

 Related Health Blogs